Air Force Day: Ukraine

-Ukrainian Air Force Day is celebrated on 6 August.
-This day is celebrated according to the presidential decree of Viktor Yushchenko on 27 June 2007.
+Ukrainian Air Force Day is celebrated on the first Sunday of August.
+The celebration date is set by the presidential decree of Viktor Yushchenko signed on 27 June 2007.

 United States

 The Air Force Day of the United States was introduced on 1 August 1947 by order of President Harry Truman.
 It was created "in recognition of the personnel of the victorious Army Air Forces and all those who have developed and maintained our nation's air strength".
 1 August was specifically chosen as the date for this holiday for historical reasons, being that at the time of its introduction, it celebrated the ruby jubilee of the 1907 establishment of the Aeronautical Division, U.S. Signal Corps.
 It officially came into being after the signing of the National Security Act of 1947, with its first celebration being staged while still under the control of the United States Army.
 Air Force Day was last observed in 1949.

-Today, the Air Force Birthday honors the modern United States Air Force on 18 September.